 Well, when I was in the hospital, when the heart surgeon showed up every day to give me (and my parents) the update and see how I was doing, Bishop Miller was right at his side.
 Why?
 Because before his stroke, Doctor Miller had consulted with and worked alongside my heart surgeon in the pediatric ICU of that same hospital for many, many years.

-And the timing of this Bishop Miracle wound up being even greater just a couple months later when he and his wife unexpectedly moved to be close to family in Utah.
-So God had, in a very real way, strategically placed Bishop Miller as my bishop at the precise time that I needed heart surgery to replace a replacement aortic valve that had finally started deteriorating an inexplicable decade and a half past its expected expiration date.
+And the timing of this Bishop Miracle wound up being even greater just a couple of months later when he and his wife unexpectedly moved to be close to family in Utah.
+So God had, in a very real way, strategically placed Bishop Miller as my bishop at the precise time that I needed heart surgery to replace a replacement aortic valve that had finally begun to deteriorate an inexplicable decade and a half past its expected expiration date.

 (Quick related note: I ended up not being the only member of our ward who benefited from the bishop's presence and focus at the hospital.
 A day or so after my intake, another member of our ward had a heart attack and ended up in the ICU room directly next to mine.)

-Rewinding slightly to touch on the surgery itself, obviously it was a success.
+Rewinding slightly to touch on the surgery itself, it was an obvious success.
 Even though it lasted for 8½ hours, the surgical team was able to maintain a continuous focus on what they were doing.
 There weren’t any big mistakes.
-After touching the rock hard scar tissue (from my list surgery) impeding access to the aortic valve, it crumbled into a thousand pieces or shards that they carefully had to remove, almost one by one, before sewing my heart back up and reestablishing circulation, as any one of those could have caused a clot or blockage and resulted in a heart attack.
+After touching the rock-hard scar tissue (from my last surgery) impeding access to the aortic valve, it crumbled into a thousand pieces or shards that they carefully had to remove, almost one by one, before sewing my heart back up and reestablishing circulation, as any one of those could have caused a clot or blockage and resulted in a heart attack.
 There were also no problems switching to and from the heart-lung machine (pioneered by the late President Nelson).
 The new titanium valve worked as hoped.
 And all of this was done in an area mostly measured in millimeters!

 Another miracle: I experienced almost zero pain connected to the surgery itself.
-True, I was on nerve blockers in the hospital, but when I left, I wasn’t given any pain medication (beyond the max allowable dose of Acetaminophen that I was already taking for chronic back and neck pain), and was fine.
-Not the typical experience of someone that's had OPEN-heart surgery!
+True, I was on nerve blockers in the hospital, but when I left, I wasn’t given any pain medication (beyond the max allowable dose of Acetaminophen that I was already taking for chronic back and neck pain), and I was fine.
+Not the typical experience of someone who has just had OPEN-heart surgery!

 Additionally, due to the ongoing miracle of God providing me with excellent healthcare, I never incurred any costs from the surgery or for any related or subsequent doctor visits, procedures, or resources (such as food and X-rays).
 Aside from a very small copay for blood thinner, I never received a bill.
 (Again, not necessarily typical for such large operations and hospital stays.)